Trump says NATO nations make major new defense spending commitments after he upends summit

 [As Trump rattles NATO, 42 percent of Germans now want U.S. troops out of the country]

+An official who was in the closed-door meeting said German Chancellor Angela Merkel recommitted to meeting the NATO goal of 2 percent spending by 2024 — an increase from Germany’s current plan of 1.5 percent by that date.
+Leaders explained to Trump that they could not make firm commitments inside the closed session, since most of them needed parliamentary consent to expand budgets.

+In a news conference afterwards, Merkel did not publicly announce any new pledges but said “there was a clear commitment to NATO by all.”

-On the final day of the NATO summit, Trump used a morning meeting to discuss Georgia and Ukraine, two countries with tense relations with Russia, to trumpet his spending concerns and to rail against European countries, including Germany and Spain, for failing to contribute more to their defenses and relying too heavily on the largesse of the United States.
+Trump used the final day of the NATO summit to discuss Georgia and Ukraine, two countries with tense relations with Russia, to trumpet his spending concerns and to rail against European countries, including Germany and Spain, for failing to contribute more to their defenses and relying too heavily on the largesse of the United States.

-NATO Secretary General Jens Stoltenberg told reporters after Trump’s news conference, “All allies have heard President Trump’s message loud and clear.”
+NATO Secretary General Jens Stoltenberg later told reporters, “All allies have heard President Trump’s message loud and clear.”

 “We understand that this American president is very serious about defense spending, and this is having a clear impact,” Stoltenberg said.
 “After years of decline, when allies were cutting billions, now they are adding billions.
 Before, the trend was down; now, the trend is up.”